ManoharSingh1311/Tourly/README.md

 ### 9. Verify Everything is Working
 Test the application by creating, editing, and reviewing listings to ensure all features work correctly.

-Troubleshooting
+### Troubleshooting:

-** MongoDB Connection Errors: ** Ensure your MongoDB server is running and the .env file has the correct connection string.
+**MongoDB Connection Errors:** Ensure your MongoDB server is running and the .env file has the correct connection string.
-** Missing Dependencies: ** Check for any errors in the terminal and install missing dependencies.
+**Missing Dependencies:** Check for any errors in the terminal and install missing dependencies.

 ## Contact Information:
 For any inquiries, please contact me at :  burathimannu@gmail.com